MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Software-Installations.md

 ---
-ms.date: 07/28/2021
-keywords:  powershell,cmdlet
+description: This article shows how to use WMI to manage software installed in Windows. ms.date: 07/28/2021
 title: Working with Software Installations
-description: This article shows how to use WMI to manage software installed in Windows.
 ---
 # Working with Software Installations